Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

-\item \textbf{Grid size}.
 Figs. \ref{cluster_16} and \ref{agree_16} show the result of learning on a grid of size 16x16 instead of 8x8 as in all other experiments.
 There is at times greater differentiation in this setting than in the 8x8 grid between the performances of the different broadcast radii of the networked architecture (as is to be expected in a less densely populated environment).
-The {networked architecture continues to significantly outperform the independent case for most broadcast radii, and sometimes even the centralised case}.
+The {networked architecture continues to outperform the independent case for most broadcast radii}.